ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is still open.

 -  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU and is still open.